Plunging yields force investors and Fed to rethink strategy

 The yield on the 10-year Treasury — a benchmark for mortgages and other consumer debt — was 1.9% as recently as Dec.
 24. On Friday, it dipped below 0.7 percent before finishing the day at 0.79%.

+“The bond market is already pricing in a worst-case scenario — a U.S. and global recession,” said Scott Anderson, chief economist at Bank of the West.

-The plunge across fixed-income markets could hamstring the Federal Reserve’s ability to respond to a future recession.
-During previous economic slumps, the Fed has turned to lower longer-term rates to try to stimulate more borrowing and spending.
-But with those rates already nearly as low as they can go, the Fed has less firepower at its disposal.
+The plunging yields across bond markets could hamstring the Federal Reserve’s ability to respond to a future recession.
+During previous economic slumps, the Fed has sought to drive down longer-term rates to try to stimulate borrowing and spending.
+But with those rates already nearly as low as they can go, the Fed now has less firepower at its disposal.

 The shrunken bond yields will also make it harder for those who invest in them to earn much income: The return on the benchmark 10-year Treasury note is now less than half the inflation rate.
 After adjusting for inflation, an investor who buys a Treasury will effectively lose money over the course of the loan.

-“The bond market is already pricing in a worst case scenario, a U.S. and global recession,” said Scott Anderson, chief economist at Bank of the West.

 The widespread uncertainties surrounding the viral outbreak have punished stocks for the past two weeks.
-From the record high that the Standard & Poor’s 500 stock index set two weeks ago, it has now shed 12% of its value.
+From the record high that the Standard & Poor’s 500 stock index set two weeks ago, it’s now shed 12% of its value.

 The virus has cut off many needed parts and supplies from China and caused business travel restrictions, jeopardizing sales at hotels and airlines and raising the specter of job losses.
-Yet there is still little hard data to help investors determine how severe the impact will be.
-Because it can take 4 to 6 weeks for parts to ship from China, the impact of China’s factory shutdown hasn’t yet been fully felt by US businesses.
+Yet so far, there is little hard data to help investors determine how severe the impact will be.
+Because it can take four to six weeks for parts to ship from China, the impact of China’s factory shutdown hasn’t yet been fully felt by U.S. businesses.

 The scant yields aren’t stopping panicky investors from shifting more and more money into bonds.
-With bond yields in negative territory in Europe and Japan, global traders have piled into Treasurys, which, despite their sinking yields, still pay comparatively more income.
-That increase in demand has raised bond prices and lowered yields.
+With bond yields below zero in Europe and Japan, global traders have piled into Treasurys, which, despite their diminished yields, still pay comparatively more income.
+That increase in demand has raised U.S. bond prices and lowered yields.

+One way of viewing the phenomenon is that investors in a very low-yielding bond are paying for the safety of the investment.
+Or they may hope to sell the bond at a profit — if rates go even lower, as many evidently believe they will.

+On the positive side of the ledger, low or negative interest rates can make it easier for companies and consumers to borrow, stimulating economic activity.

-Other factors are also at work.
-The tumbling yields reflect widespread investor expectations that the Fed will cut its short-term benchmark rate even further in the coming months, even after having announced a surprise rate cut this week.
-That move lowered the range of the Fed’s rate to just 1% to 1.25%.
+In part, the tumbling yields reflect investor expectations that the Fed will cut its short-term benchmark rate even further in coming months, even after having announced a surprise rate cut this week.
+This week’s move lowered the range of the Fed’s rate to just 1% to 1.25%.
 Some economists say that by mid-year, the benchmark rate may be back near zero, where it stood for seven years beginning with the 2008 financial crisis.

 Seth Carpenter, an economist at UBS and a former Fed staffer, says investors are anticipating that if the Fed’s short-term rate does reach zero amid a sharp economic slowdown, it will remain at that level for years.
 The Fed could even start buying longer-term bonds again, as it did in several rounds from 2008 through 2014, to try to further reduce long-term rates.